 Feature comparison: Canon 1D Mark II vs Nikon D300S

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark II and the D300S are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D300S has a higher magnification than the one of the 1D Mark II (0.63x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark II and Nikon D300S in connection with corresponding information for a sample of similar cameras.

 |Canon 1D Mark II»||optical||Y||2.0||230||fixed||n||8000||8.3||n||n||Canon 1D Mark II|

 |Nikon D300S«||optical||Y||3.0||920||fixed||n||8000||7.0||Y||n||Nikon D300S|

 |Canon 5DS« »||optical||Y||3.2||1040||fixed||n||8000||5.0||n||n||Canon 5DS|

 |Canon 5DS R« »||optical||Y||3.2||1040||fixed||n||8000||5.0||n||n||Canon 5DS R|